Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - The Painter can now be automated

 GUI:
+- You can now see all Architects in the world in the Writer ranking.
-- You can now access all Writers in the world in the Writer ranking.
+- You can now see all Writers in the world in the Writer ranking.
 - The top 5 Composers were moved to the Composer rankings.
 This change also allows you to see all the composers in the world.
 - The top 5 Painters were moved to the Painter rankings.
 This change also allows you to see all the painters in the world.